How local antipredator response unbalances the rock-paper-scissors model: Characteristic Length Scales

 \section{Characteristic Length Scales}

-The local antipredator reaction of organisms of species $1$ unbalances the spatial rock-papers-scissors game, causing the emergence of departed single-species domains.
+The local antipredator reaction of organisms of species $1$ unbalances the spatial rock-papers-scissors game, causing the emergence of domains, inhabited mainly by individuals of the same species.

 Now, we aim to calculate the characteristic length which defines the scale of spatial domains occupied by each species.
-For this reason, we first calculate the spatial autocorrelation function $C_i(r)$, with $i=1,2,3$, in terms of radial coordinate $r$, where $r=|\vec{r}|=x+y$ is the Manhatan distance between $(x,y)$ and $(0,0)$.
+For this reason, we first calculate the spatial autocorrelation function $C_i(r)$, with $i=1,2,3$, in terms of radial coordinate $r$.

 Let us first define the function $\phi_i(\vec{r})$ that represents the presence of an organism of species $i$ in the position $\vec{r}$ in the lattice.
 Calculating the mean value $\langle\phi_i\rangle$, we find the Fourier transform